 I became British, a dual citizen of this world.

-A world carved with invisible lines drawn in the dirt by humans who believe they have the authority to divide land created by vast forces more than 4.5 billion years ago.
-A world defined by our borders and our differences, where “the other” is regarded with caution.
+This world: a place carved with invisible lines drawn in the dirt by humans who believe they have the authority to divide land created by vast forces more than 4.5 billion years ago; a world defined by our borders and our differences, where “the other” is regarded with caution.
 I am proud to have been allowed to cross one of those invisible lines into another culture, and be welcomed to stay there.